 From 12.26.2018 – 1.1.2019, you can see Santa Goofy in the Redwood Creek Challenge Trail area in DCA instead of Santa Claus.

 I’m a huge fan of PhotoPass+ and encourage you to read up on what it offers because the images taken with Santa will be available with your others if you purchase the pass.
 If you do not purchase PhotoPass+, you can still use the (free) PhotoPass card to purchase a print out of your image at the Main Street Photo Supply Company in Disneyland.
 Or, simply purchase MaxPass to get all of the images from this encounter and everything else throughout your visit.
 All PhotoPass privileges are included in your $10 a day MaxPass purchase.

-Check your entertainment schedule for timing for Santa, but most are there for the majority of the day.1.
-You can see Santa in Disneyland in Critter Country at a sweet country setting, as you were able to in 2015.
+You can see Santa in Disneyland in Critter Country at a sweet country setting, as you were able to in previous years.
 The line is typically longer here than your other option, but the pictures are cute.